krlsdgzmn/agira-dapp/README.md

 - **Redeployment Required**: Every time a product is added, the dApp needs to be redeployed due to a problem with Next.js and `@dfinity/agent`.
 This is discussed in detail in a [pull request](https://github.com/krlsdgzmn/agira-dapp/pull/2) by the creator of Juno.

-  The PR outlines several issues related to static site generation (SSG) and agent-js compatibility in Next.js.
+  The PR outlines several issues related to static site generation (SSG) dynamic routing and agent-js compatibility in Next.js.
 Key points include:

   - The need for static export and the limitations of using `generateStaticParams` with agent-js.
   - The contradiction between the development and production behaviors in Next.js.